osama-gawish/Tic-Tac-Toe-with-football/README.md

 ## The project isn't completed yet.
-However, Here is someting like the required final result:
+However, here is something like the required final result:
 ![](game.gif)